-If your property is on a shared water service and there are more than two points of entry you will need to arrange plumbing alterations as we will install a maximum of two meters at a single domestic property.
+If your property is on a shared water service and there are more than two points of entry you will need to arrange plumbing alterations.
+Typically we require a single point of entry with a single meter installed however, we will install a maximum of two meters at a single domestic property.
 If we determine that two meters are to be installed we will confirm this at the survey.
 You will only be required to pay one standing charge for water services and one standing charge for sewerage services.